 As soon as I started the second lap, I felt like I was in a world of my own.
 Leading for nearly the entire race was odd, but for the second lap, the police that were around the course all packed it in, so it really did feel like a training run at that point.
 Apparently the police didn't get the memo that the 10k was two laps and they were just packing it in as the last place 5k runner passed by.
 So there's another issue with the race directing.

-Because the race started early, Jenny and the kids didn't get to the spot they wanted to spectate from in time to see me, but they did manage to make it to their backup spot and see me on my second lap.
-I didn't see her parking, but I did see her scrambling to get Ellie out of the car to give me a high-five.
+Because the race started early, The Wife and the kids didn't get to the spot they wanted to spectate from in time to see me, but they did manage to make it to their backup spot and see me on my second lap.
+I didn't see her parking, but I did see her scrambling to get The Girl out of the car to give me a high-five.
 That was a nice little treat with two miles left in the race.
-Then with no police out and no other runners nearby, Jenny was able to drive with me a bit, which was actually a pretty big distraction, but the best possible distraction, especially since it was nice having something take my mind of the largest hill of the course I was ascending at the time.
+Then with no police out and no other runners nearby, The Wife was able to drive with me a bit, which was actually a pretty big distraction, but the best possible distraction, especially since it was nice having something take my mind of the largest hill of the course I was ascending at the time.